 If Social Security denies your request to waive an overpayment, then your next step depends on whether you are receiving SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance).
 (An overpayment is when you receive more benefits than you are entitled to; for information on how to request a waiver, see our article about overpayments.)

 SSI recipients can ask for reconsideration of a request to waive an overpayment.
 To do that, you can either call your local Social Security office or do it online.
 If you call Social Security, tell the representative that you want to request reconsideration of the waiver decision.
-Use the Request for Reconsideration form (SSA-561) to file your request.
+You'll use the Request for Reconsideration form (SSA-561) to file your request.

 When you fill out the Request for Reconsideration form, you will have a choice of asking Social Security to reconsider your case using a case review, an informal conference, or a formal conference.
 You will need to check a box on the form to indicate your choice.